state-space/public-examples/UnsafeExamples/NarrowTypeAssemblyVuln/DirtyVault/README.md

 # Unsafe VaultManager
 This is an example of a buggy VaultManager for storing ETH.
-The `withdrawPacked` function is vulnerable to unauthorized withdrawl and access control due to an unsafe handling of a uint8, vault ID, and a bool flag within the assembly code.
+The `withdrawPacked` function is vulnerable to unauthorized withdrawal and access control due to an unsafe handling of a uint8, vault ID, and a bool flag within the assembly code.

 ## Vulnerability in `withdrawPacked(bytes32 req)`

-- `req` is a packed argument of `vaultId` and `overrideFlag`.
+- `req` is a 32-byte packed argument of `vaultId` (unit8) and `overrideFlag` (bool), where the last byte is the vault ID, and the second-last byte is a boolean override.
 - If `flagByte` is neither 0x00 nor 0x01, the contract performs no access control checks before withdrawing.
 This means an attacker can withdraw from any vault by crafting a value for `req`.
-- An attacker can assume admin privalege and withdraw funds from another user stored within the VaultManager.
+- An attacker can assume admin privilege and withdraw funds from another user stored within the VaultManager.

 ## Setup and Upload: